Detention of Rocío San Miguel: Reactions

 On 13 February, the UN High Commissioner, Volker Türk, joined the voices expressing deep concern for the detention of Rocío San Miguel, president of the NGO Control Ciudadano.
 Two days later, the government's reaction was to suspend and accuse the organization of becoming "the private office" of a "group of coup plotters and terrorists," giving its staff three days to leave Venezuela.
 The office was established in 2019 when Michelle Bachelet held that position.

 The Minister of Foreign Affairs of Spain, José Manuel Albares, had a telephone conversation with the Venezuelan regime's diplomat, Yván Gil.
 During this conversation, Albares expressed his concern for the detention of San Miguel and discussed the situation of the United Nations High Commissioner for Human Rights office in Venezuela, whose activities have recently been suspended by the Venezuelan government.
-Several dozen people, including members of the Venezuelan community, opponents, and friends of the Spanish-Venezuelan activist, gathered in Madrid this Tuesday during a vigil organized in the central parish of La Milagrosa.
+Several dozen people, including members of the Venezuelan community, opponents, and friends of the Spanish-Venezuelan activist, gathered in Madrid during a vigil organized in the central parish of La Milagrosa.
 The purpose of this act was to demand the release of Rocío San Miguel and other political prisoners in Venezuela.
 This action by the Venezuelan government has raised condemnation and concern from numerous international organizations.
-Among them, the International Independent Fact-Finding Mission on Venezuela, the Inter-American Commission on Human Rights (IACHR), and Amnesty International have demanded that the Venezuelan government respect the rights of San Miguel and have criticized her detention.
+Among them, the Independent International Fact-Finding Mission on Venezuela, the Inter-American Commission on Human Rights (IACHR), and Amnesty International have demanded that the Venezuelan government respect the rights of San Miguel and have criticized her detention.

 The Panel of International Independent Experts on the possible commission of crimes against humanity in Venezuela, belonging to the Organization of American States (OAS), has expressed concern about the situation of Rocío San Miguel, a human rights defender and president of Control Ciudadano.
 The Panel observes that her arbitrary detention and enforced disappearance align with the pattern of crimes against humanity in Venezuela, a central theme of their reports since May 2018.
 The Panel, which was established in September 2017 by the Secretary General of the OAS, Luis Almagro, has revealed that San Miguel was a victim of enforced disappearance and subsequently transferred to the detention center known as El Helicoide.

+Release

+On the aftermath of the 2026 United States strikes in Venezuela and capture of Nicolás Maduro, San Miguel was released on the 8 January 2026.
+The president of the National Assembly of Venezuela Jorge Rodríguez announced the liberation of a large number of prisoners.
+Rocío San Miguel was one of the first to be released.